SCOREC/meshFields/docs/pumiFieldNotes.md

  - Scalar (1 dof/node)
  - Vector (3 dofs/node)
  - Mixed  (??? dofs/node) - the comment in apfField.h is not clear

-getShapeType - returns integer that maps to 'Regular' or something else - need to look into this getScalarType - always returns 'Mesh::DOUBLE' - can we modernize this with
+getShapeType - returns integer that maps to 'Regular' or something else; need to look into this

+getScalarType - always returns 'Mesh::DOUBLE' - can we modernize this with
                 (C++17) type traits (https://www.internalpointers.com/post/quick-primer-type-traits-modern-cpp)

 getData - returns instance of 'FieldDataOf<double>'

 project(Field* from) - pure virtual, returns void, ?
 axpy(double a, Field* from)
  - used in field projection routine